trevorvaughan-ux/hanuman-demo/HANUMAN_SKELETON.md

 In the list called `SEQUENCES`, each one chains breaths you already have:

     { id:"name", name:"Full Reset", tag:"Sequence", audience:"All ages", src:"Module 4",
-      blurb:"Menu line.", intro:"What HANi says at the very start.", steps:[{breathId:"ground",seconds:80},{breathId:"balloon",seconds:80}] }
+      blurb:"Menu line.", intro:"What Hani says at the very start.", steps:[{breathId:"ground",seconds:80},{breathId:"balloon",seconds:80}] }

 `breathId` must match an `id` from the FLOWS list.
 The engine runs them in order and